-She seemed to have a vested curiosity in Norse's features, which weren't appropriate among the upper class ladies and gentlemen sitting in the rows no matter how you looked at it.
+She seemed to have a vested curiosity in Norse's features which, no matter how you looked at it, were inappropriate among the upper class ladies and gentlemen sitting in the rows.

-It seems that strong curiosity against Norse had been borne.
+It seemed that a strong curiosity against Norse had been born.

 ...No, I'm just a tourist who came to this island by chance.